 University President Kenneth A. Jessell shared that FIU is just into the second 50 years of a century of growth and commented on FIU being in the "maturity phase" of its lifecycle as a university.
-He added that there is an opportunity to show what FIU will be doing over the next 50 years.
-He pointed out that the University administration had lofty goals which have been achieved, including the recent designation of FIU as a preeminent university.
-He added that the mission, vision, and values for the University have served FIU well and will not be re-opened for changes.
-He explained that they are the right components to lead the direction of the strategic plan.
+He added that there is an opportunity to show what FIU will be doing over the next 50 years, and that adjustments will be made to the plan as time passes.
+He pointed out that the university administration had lofty goals which have been achieved, namely the recent designation of FIU as a preeminent university.
+He added that the mission, vision, and values for the University have served FIU well and be re-opened for changes.
+He added that they are the right components to lead the direction of the strategic plan.
 He provided an overview of the framework of the strategic plan including that FIU will be a destination university, be top-ranked, and be an employer of choice.
 He pointed out the areas of emphasis for the plan where FIU will lead in environment and environmental resilience, health, and technology and innovation.
-He mentioned the significance of the relationship between health and the environment.
-He reminded the committee members that the plan would not be developed during the workshop noting that the university administration will be taking into account the Board of Governors (BOG) State University System (SUS) Strategic Plan to ensure that FIU is in alignment with the state system.
+He pointed out the significance of the relationship between health and the environment.
+He noted that there are no programs in the University that are void of the areas of environment and environmental resilience, health, and technology and innovation.
+He mentioned that the visual and performing arts programs involve health and can positively impact the wellbeing of the community.
+He added that by improving the environment, individuals will be healthier.
+He noted that sea-level rise and global warming not only affect South Florida and that technology and innovation will be the solution to many of these problems.
+He reminded the committee members that the plan would not be developed during the workshop but would be evolving during the coming months; noting that the university administration will be taking into account the Board of Governors (BOG) 2030 State University System (SUS) Strategic Plan to ensure that FIU is in alignment with the state system.